 To find the NRE, you subtract the enthalpy of the liquid entering the evaporator (He) from the vapor leaving the evaporator (Hl).
 All units in the equation will be BTUs/lb.

 NRE = Hl – He

-Enthalpy heavily increases during the evaporation phase, so you will have a positive answer.
-Your answer will tell you how many BTUs per pound are being used to absorb external heat.
+Enthalpy heavily increases during the evaporation phase.
+So, you will have a positive answer.
+Your answer will tell you how many BTUs per pound are absorbing external heat.
 Thus, the NRE is a system’s ability to cool its environment by extracting heat from it.